release-change/release-change/CONTRIBUTING.md

 ### Commit messages

-release-changes follows the rules defined by the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+release-change follows the rules defined by the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 The footer can contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages).